(Photo credit: NOAA. Thermal satellite image of La Nina, 2007)

 El Niño and La Niña are the warm and cool phases of a recurring climate pattern across the tropical Pacific — the El Niño-Southern Oscillation, or “ENSO,” for short.
 An El Niño year is characterized by above-average sea surface temperatures in the central and eastern tropical Pacific Ocean.
 Over Indonesia, rainfall tends to become reduced while rainfall increases over the tropical Pacific Ocean.
 The low-level surface winds, which normally blow from east to west along the equator, instead weaken or, in some cases, start blowing the other direction.
 Conversely, in a La Niña year, the ocean surface temperatures in the eastern and central tropical Pacific are below average.
 As a result, rainfall over Indonesia tends to increase while rainfall decreases over the central tropical Pacific Ocean.
 The normal easterly winds along the equator become stronger.
 The pattern of El Nino/La Nina can shift back and forth irregularly every two to seven years, and each phase triggers disruptions of temperature, precipitation, and winds.
 These changes disrupt the large-scale air movements in the tropics, triggering a cascade of global side effects.

-So what does La Niña mean for skiers in the US?
+So what does this mean for US skiers?

 Direct Weather.
-This is a Youtube channel with 100,ooo subscribers.
-According to Direct Weather, it’s going to be cold and stormy in the Pacific Northwest, with above average mountain snow in the Rockies, and the most above-average snowfall occurring in New England.
+This is a Youtube channel with 245,ooo subscribers.
+According to Direct Weather, there’s going to be above-average precipitation in the Northern Rockies, Pacific Northwest, Upper Plains, and Northeast with the most precipitation falling the the PNW, Ohio Valley, and interior Northeast.
+There will also be below average temperatures in the east and Northern Plains, with warmer temps in the West.